Sharan-Babu/FB_wit/README.md

 <br><i>(Click on image to enlarge it)</i>
 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/wit3.JPG)

-6)	To the <i>left</i>, you can find a handy menu bar which we will talk about in a minute and in the center you can see the main components with which we will be brewing our magic.
+6)	To the <i>left</i>, you can find a handy menu bar which we will talk about in a minute and at the centre, you can see the main components with which we will be brewing our magic.

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/leftbar.JPG)